eduarddedu/Connect-Four/README.md

 webdriver-manager update --versions.chrome=79.0.3945.117
 ```

-With Chrome updated we can run both Deepstream and the Angular app via an npm script:
+Start Deepstream server and launch the Angular app.

-    npm run serve

 Finally, to run the e2e tests, execute: